turingschool-examples/intermission-assignments/2be/details/personal-site.md

-# Build a Personal Blog
+# Build a Personal Site

 Use the HTML and CSS skills you learned to build yourself a personal blog site.